Squarefree values of polynomial discriminants I: A uniformity estimate for even degree monic polynomials

 Let $k$ be a field of characteristic not $2$.
 For any monic polynomial $f(x)\in k[x]$ of degree~$n$ such that $\Delta(f)\neq0$, let $C_f$ denote the smooth hyperelliptic curve $y^2=f(x)$ of genus $g$ and let $J_f$ denote its Jacobian.
 Then $C_f$ has two rational non-Weierstrass points at infinity that are conjugate by the hyperelliptic involution.
 The stabilizer of an element $B\in W(k)$ with invariant polynomial $f(x)$ is isomorphic to $J_f[2](k)$ by~\cite[Proposition~2.33]{W}, and hence has cardinality at most $\#J_f[2](\bar k)=2^{2g}$, where $\bar k$ denotes a separable closure of $k$.

-We say that the element (or the $G(k)$-orbit of) $B\in W(k)$ is {\it distinguished} if there exists a flag $Y'\subset Y$ defined over $k$ where $Y$ is $(g+1)$-dimensional isotropic with respect to $A_0$ and $Y'$ is $g$-dimensional isotropic with respect to $B$.
-If $B$ is distinguished, then the set of these flags is in bijection with $J_f[2](k)$ by \cite[Proposition~2.32]{W}, and so it too has cardinality at most $2^{2g}$.
+We say that an element (or the $G(k)$-orbit of an element) $B\in W(k)$ with $\Delta(B)\neq 0$ is {\it distinguished} if there exists a flag $Y'\subset Y$ defined over $k$ where $Y$ is $(g+1)$-dimensional isotropic with respect to~$A_0$ and $Y'$ is $g$-dimensional isotropic with respect to $B$.
+If $B$ is distinguished, then the set of these flags is in bijection with $J_f[2](k)$ by \cite[Proposition~2.32]{W}, and so it too has cardinality at most~$2^{2g}$.

 In fact, it is known (see~\cite[Proposition~22]{BGWhyper}) that the elements of $J_f[2](k)$ are in natural bijection with the even degree factorizations of $f$ defined over $k$.
 (Note that the number of such factorizations of $f$ over $\bar k$ is indeed $2^{2g}$.)
 In particular, if $f$ is irreducible over $k$ and does not factor as $g(x)\bar g(x)$ over some quadratic extension of $k$, then the group $J_f[2](k)$ is trivial.